wanze/statamic-super-static-cache/README.md

 ## Installation

-1. Clone this repository or download and unpack the zip file
+1. Download the addon and rename the folder to `SuperStaticCache`
 2. Move the `SuperStaticCache` folder to `site/addons`

 ## Configuration